Colorado Recovery Assistance For Tourism

 Restart Industry Associations Program

 The Restart Industry Associations Program assisted Colorado tourism industry associations to drive short term recovery as they emerged from the COVID-19 pandemic.
-This was a one-time offering that was made possible by a CARES Act Recovery Assistance grant the Colorado Tourism Office received in January 2021.

 • 75 hours of free consulting to advance recovery-focused tourism projects